of advanced companies agree or strongly agree that their leadership has a clearly defined AI strategy, compared to 70% of disruptors.

 HOW WE DO IT

-Ensuring Regulatory Compliance for an AI-Enabled Medical Imaging Solution
+Supporting Regulatory Compliance for an AI-Enabled Medical Imaging Solution

 EPAM partnered with a global pharmaceutical company to assess and enhance their AI-enabled medical imaging solution.
-EPAM analyzed the data workflows, audited the medical imaging software, identified compliance gaps and steps for remediation.
+EPAM analyzed the data workflows, audited the medical imaging software, identified compliance gaps and define steps for remediation.
 With strategies tailored to their needs, the client walked away with a clear compliance vision and ongoing risk mitigation strategies.

 HOW WE DO IT